Luther Road Habitat Restoration Project

 Protecting Natural Areas

-The project is a partnership between Environmental Services, Metro* and the North Clackamas Parks and Recreation District (NCPRD).
+The project was a partnership between Environmental Services, Metro* and the North Clackamas Parks and Recreation District (NCPRD).
 The project site comprises 10 acres of open space that the three agencies purchased in 2009.
 Six acres will remain natural area.
 The NCPRD will convert four acres into a park.
 The site is adjacent to the Springwater Corridor Trail and Johnson Creek near SE 72nd Avenue and Luther Road in Clackamas County.

 Creating a Community Resource